entropyxyz/entropy-docs/docs/basics/quickstart.md

     Address 5Dcps2RdXPQfiJBxxDnrF8iDzDHcnZC8rb5mcJ3xicqzhYbv has a balance of: 100000000000000 bits
     ```

-Next, you're register your account on the Entropy network.
+Next, you'll register your account on the Entropy network.

 ## 4. Register your account